 Today is my stop on the blog tour for Eve Ainsworth’s debut novel, 7 DAYS!
 I was lucky enough to read this early and I enjoyed it SO much.
-I’ve included my review at the end of the post.
 7 DAYS is out TOMORROW and I’m so thrilled to be joining in the fun here with Eve today.

 Kate Ormand: Hi Eve.
 Your book is out tomorrow!!
 How do you feel?

 Eve Ainsworth: I’m so excited.
 It still feels really unreal.
 This has been the moment I’ve dreamt of since I was 4 years old.
 I’m still waiting for someone to pinch me and tell me it’s a dream.

 I fluctuate from sheer joy, to actual panic that ‘my baby’ will be out there, exposed to the outside world.
 It’s both strange and wonderful.

 KO: I loved the book, in particular that we get to see both sides of the story with alternating POV from Jess and Kez.
 What made you decide to write it this way?

 EA: Within my job at a large comprehensive school, I was constantly hearing stories of relationship struggles and peer issues.
 Sometimes these would develop into pretty nasty bullying cases.
 It was my job to listen to both sides of the story and to try and mediate if possible.
 I began to understand that there was nothing as simple as someone being an ‘out-and-out’ bully and often the aggressor was under different pressures and needed support too.

 Whilst 7 days was fictional, I used the idea of a bully also being troubled.
 It made sense to make it dual narrative, as I wanted readers to experience events from both perspectives.